blackberry/Ripple-UI/HACKING.md

 This (for the most part) includes any JavaScript files used in the code base, which (for the most part) reside in `lib`.

-JavaScript in Ripple is organized into CommonJS (based) modules, and are written in a modular pattern.
+JavaScript in is organized into CommonJS (based) modules, and are written in a modular pattern.
 Prototypal class based patterns are avoided, if possible.
 Some exceptions occur: one being if an emulated API is more easily implemented as such.

 If you are writing modules that explicitly run in a node environment (ex `cli` and `server`), the "stock" `require` is used (with relative pathing):